Reviewed

 • Genetic correlations

-Correlations between two traits that arise because some of the same genes affect both traits.
-When two traits (i.e., weaning and yearling weight) are positively and highly correlated to one another, successful selection for one trait will result in an increase in the other trait.
-When two traits are negatively and highly correlated (i.e., birth weight and calving ease) to one another, successful selection for one trait will result in a decrease in the other trait.
+Correlations between breeding values for two traits that arise because some of the same genes affect both traits.
+When two traits (weaning and yearling weight for example) are positively genetically correlated, successful selection for one trait will result in an increase in the other trait as well.
+When two traits are negatively genetically correlated (birth weight and calving ease, for example), successful selection for one trait will result in a decrease in the other.

 • Genotype